pthptht/javabean-tester/README.md

 Original maintainer [codebox](https://github.com/codebox) only intended for this project to be a simple class that users would make additional changes to.
 Over time, this copy has evolved into a full project and now is the primary project going forwards.
-Issues has been opened up for use and pull requests are gladdly appreciated.
+Issues has been opened up for use and pull requests are gladly appreciated.